 Your application is growing.
 It has more active users, more features, and generates more data every day.
 Your database is now becoming a bottleneck for the rest of your application.
-Database sharding could be the solution to your problems, but many do not have a clear understanding of what it is and especially when to use it.
+Database sharding could be the solution to your problems, but many do not have a clear understanding of what it is and, especially, when to use it.
 In this article, we’ll cover the basics of database sharding, its best use cases, and the different ways you can implement it.

 Sharding is a method for distributing a single dataset across multiple databases, which can then be stored on multiple machines.
-This allows for larger datasets to be split in smaller chunks and stored in multiple data nodes, increasing the total storage capacity of the system.
+This allows for larger datasets to be split into smaller chunks and stored in multiple data nodes, increasing the total storage capacity of the system.
 See more on the basics of sharding here.

 Similarly, by distributing the data across multiple machines, a sharded database can handle more requests than a single machine can.